2006 (July to December)

 –Batman: Gotham Knights #37-42

 December 1 to December 23.
 There is so much going here with Scott Beatty’s amazing run on GK, I’ll try my best to keep it brief.
 When an insane Kobra cult member threatens to detonate a nuclear bomb Batman goes on red-alert.
 Spoiler confronts Batman about cutting her out of the loop after her training ended months ago.
 Batman tells her that she lacks the abstemiousness and ability to be a crime-fighter.
 Spoiler begs for one more chance and the Dark Knight cuts her a deal.
 If she can locate the bomber and save the day, she can stay on the team.
 If not, she’s done.
 Spoiler fails.
 Thankfully, Metamorpho was on back-up to stop the detonation.
 Bruce fires Stephanie as harshly as possible.
 Poor kid.
 For Steph, this is like getting dumped hard.
 She cries hysterically and Tim has to console her.
 Back at Wayne Manor, Bruce and Alfred talk about the Bat-Family.
 Bruce, in regard to Stephanie says, “I’m just trying to protect this extended family from becoming too large and unmanageable.”
 Alfred scolds him, saying that no one really chooses the vigilante life.
 The children look up to Bruce and can never walk away, unless they are forced to, as Stephanie was.
 Alfred also reminds Bruce that even Bane and Huntress yearn for his approval and acceptance to be within the family.
 PS.
 This might be a slight rib by Alfred since we know that Bruce has set up a trust fund for Bane (similar to the one he set up for Jean-Paul four years ago).
 Meanwhile, the Question tells Nightwing that Huntress has been abducted by Checkmate.
-NOTE: A Checkmate meeting is shown where they mention their recent “failure with Sasha Bordeaux” (referencing her recent departure in ‘tec #775).
+(NOTE: A Checkmate meeting is shown where they mention their recent “failure with Sasha Bordeaux,” referencing her recent departure in ‘tec #775.)
 In a penthouse suite atop a secret Gotham Checkmate base, Huntress is examined under a fine-tooth comb by new Checkmate King, David Said.
 Said has employed the services of Scarecrow and Mad Hatter (on loan from Arkham) to get inside Helena’s mind through the use of hallucinogenic drugs.
 Said offers her the Queen’s position in Checkmate (second in command)!
 Huntress refuses and escapes, winding up in one of Batman’s downtown underground Bat-Bases under his protection.
 Checkmate is able to track Huntress to the underground base and infiltrate it (!), but Batman and Huntress are able to fight off the Checkmate agents.
 Anyway, Huntress returns to Checkmate and accepts the job as Queen, but secretly will report to Batman.
 Batman now has a mole within Checkmate!
 But before Batman can pat himself on the back, Tim, Leslie Thompkins, and Dick call Bruce with a frantic message: Alfred is dying of a mysterious illness!
 Batman rushes home and there is nothing much he can do except wait.
 Leslie stabilizes the unconscious Alfred and tries to determine the cause of his ailment.
 With nothing better to do, Bruce goes out in his Matches Malone disguise and teams-up with Elongated Man and his wife Sue Dibny to get the illegal narcotic “Elastix” off the streets.
 When he returns, Leslie informs him that Alfred is dying of the Clench (the disease from way back in Contagion).
 GK #42 takes place over the course of 20 days, since the antibiotics which suppress the Clench virus work on a 20 day cycle.
 It’s around December 3 when this issue begins, so we’ll go from there.
 Day 1: Bruce sits by Alfred’s bedside.
 Day 2: The Bat-Family is in quarantine and is vaccinated.
 Batman communicates with JLA about the danger of another Clench outbreak.
 Day 3: Bruce chats with Leslie.
 Day 4: Alan Scott answers the Batsignal throughout the week as a substitute for Bruce, who watches over Alfred.
 Day 5: Tim reflects on the romance between Leslie and Alfred.
 Day 6: Leslie realizes that Alfred has caught a mutated version of the Clench from the bats in the Batcave.
 Day 7: Bruce ends the Bat-Family quarantine and seals up the Batcave.
 Day 8: The Atom shrinks down and goes inside Alfred to check things out at a molecular level.
 Day 9: Cassie buys Alfred a “get well” card.
 Day 10: Bruce tries to make chicken noodle soup and fails miserably.
 Day 11: Alfred wakes up!
 Day 12: Batman wails on Riddler.
 Day 13: State case worker Felix Desidero visits Bruce with accusations of various child abuse towards his wards Jason and Dick.
 Day 14: Babs has lunch with her dad.
 Day 15: Batman steals an experimental anti-virus from a LexCorp laboratory.
 Day 16: Superman visits Alfred.
 Day 17: Bruce and Dick fumigate the cave (and the bats) with the Clench anti-virus.
 Day 18: Batman sends the anti-virus to Bane (in the Himalayas) since he was in the Batcave recently.
 Day 19: Alfred recovers!
 Day 20: We learn that Bat Boy Aaron Langstrom has run away from home and is currently living secretly in the Batcave!
-(There is a flashback which shows him leaving home and hiding in the cave in Batman: Gotham Knights #45.)
+(Aaron Langstrom is also shown leaving home and hiding in the Batcave in a flashback from Batman: Gotham Knights #45.)

 –Azrael: Agent of the Bat #95-100